efeelize/eng/bec/speaking_notes.md

 - screening,gain good product idea and delete bad ones,pricing also improtant;
 - pricing strategy(cost & demand & quality),appropriate pricing strategy,estimate demand quality from market research.

+***product development：Work out a SWOT analysis - a systematic review of your strengths, weakness, opportunities and threats - to clarify your business thinking and set realistic sales target.***

+***Carry out market research to find out about customers’ purchasing habits and attitudes as well as to valuate market size to determine the scale of production.***

+***Choose the appropriate strategy.
+Some enterprises adopt the cost-leadership strategy.
+It means charging our products lower than the competitors to win the market share quickly.
+Others prefer differentiate strategy to avoid fierce competition.***

+***price setting：1）First, we should consider the cost of our new products before we put them into the market.
+The price level we should set at least include all the cost and investment so that we can gain some margins；2）Second, it’s necessary to estimate the quantities of a product that consumers will demand.
+The price of a product is easily influenced by the economic forces of supply and demand.
+If the demand is strong, we can set high price and vice versa；3）Third, we will also have to study the consumers’ perception of price to see what price level can be accepted.
+As the old saying goes, “price is not a major concern, if your purse is full.”
+For some customers, it is quality rather than price that serves as the top consideration in the buying decision.***

 ## 3.2 advertising & branding
 - advertising-traditional and digital communication method->publicity of product more effective;
 - sales promition->sample gifts(gifts should be durable materials which can represent parts of company image);
 - advertising should consider the location and targeted customers and suitable adverting endorser;brand awareness;

+### 3.2.1 method
+***Send out free newsletter to keep the customers informed of the upcoming events of our company as well as the latest products.
+In this way, they can be attracted back to our venue for more transactions.***

+***Give some incentives to the customers, for example, we can offer some quantity discounts, which means the more they buy, the lower the unit price.
+It’s a good way to increase our sales of products and reduce the inventory level.***

+***Launch an advertisement campaign.
+We can place attractive ads on newspapers, magazines and internet.
+And we also can hire some part-time employees to give out leaflets to let potential consumers get more information about our products and company and enhance brand awareness.
+People tend to buy products which they have heard of.
+Hand our free samples to test the new products.***

+***Personal selling.
+The sellers can observe the potential buyer’s reaction to the message and adjust the promotion strategy to suit the customers’ need.***

+### 3.2.2 advertising
+- cost.
+- targeted audience.
+- content.
+The advertisement should be attractive and eye-catching to give the right connotation of our company’s image.

+#### 1）包装
+***it should at least meet the basic requirement, that is, to protect the product against spoilage.***

+***Choose the color, texture and design that provide the best image of a product.***

+***Offer customers convenience.
+Make it easier for consumers to open and transfer.***

+#### 2）品牌
+***A well-known brand means the business organization could offer reliable and excellent after sales service.
+If your service is no more than lip service, it would get your brand downgraded.***

+***brand can be one of the most important marketing tool when it is deeply imbedded in the mind of customers.***

+***brand awareness, brand acceptance, brand preference, brand loyalty.***

 ## 3.3 customer satisfaction,dealing with customer complaint
 - remaining calm,listen to the complaints and apologizie for problem,let customer feel that they are taken good care of;